faixan-khan/ArtNeuralConstellation/README.md

 ## Usage

-The dataset and all the generated artwork will be made available soon.
+The dataset and all the generated artwork can be downloaded from [here](https://neuralartconst.s3.us-east-2.amazonaws.com/datasets.zip).